 - addressing the underlying shortcomings that interfere with math performance, such as poor visuospatial memory and logical thinking;

-- teaching math skills in a sequential fashion, such as counting and skip counting, adding and subtracting, multiplication and division, applying place value, fractions, understanding money, reading time, etc.;
+- teaching math skills sequentially, such as counting and skip counting, applying place value, adding and subtracting, multiplication and division, fractions, decimals, understanding money, and reading time;

 - and math knowledge.

 From “extremely low” to “average” in math: A case study

 Maddie was diagnosed with dyslexia and dyscalculia.
 A neuropsychological assessment was done 15 months before her parents enrolled her in the Edublox Program (Development Tutor and Live Tutor).
 Below are the results of Maddie’s math scores on the Wechsler Individual Achievement Test, Third Edition (WIAT-III).
 She tested in the 3rd percentile (very low) for Mathematics and in the 1st percentile (extremely low) for Math Fluency: